Home

 (left) Monument to the French soldiers; (right) 1902 Pamphilj Chapel

-The Doria Pamphilj were keen supporters of the papal cause and in 1851 they commissioned Andrea Busiri Vici a memorial to the French soldiers fallen for the conquest of Rome.
+The Doria Pamphilj were keen supporters of the papal cause and in 1851 they commissioned Andrea Busiri Vici a memorial to the French soldiers who fell for the conquest of Rome.

-The last major addition made by the Doria Pamphily to their villa was a very incongruous family chapel; its style is vaguely Byzantine.
+The last major addition to the villa was a very incongruous family chapel; its style is vaguely Byzantine.

 (left) Coat of arms of Pope Innocent X above the external gate of the farm; (right) views of the former farm

-During the XIXth century the Doria Pamphilj bought some farms which stood to the west of the villa; also this section is today a public park; it does not have elaborate fountains or ancient statues, but it has that Bel Respiro (nice breathing) which was the other name of Villa Pamphilj.
+During the XIXth century the Doria Pamphilj bought some farms which stood to the west of the villa; also this section is today a public park; it does not have elaborate fountains or ancient statues, but it grants that Bel Respiro (deep breath) which was the name of the villa in the XVIIIth century.

 Casale di Giovio, a farmhouse bought by the Doria Pamphilj during the XIXth century (in the inset a relief above the entrance)